 NBA Playoffs: Luka Doncic, Dallas Mavericks cruise past Phoenix Suns 113-86 to force Game 7

+DALLAS - Luka Doncic has his first victory in an elimination game.

+Now the young Dallas superstar gets another one — and another Game 7 to boot.

-DALLAS (AP) - Luka Doncic scored 33 points and the Dallas Mavericks beat the Phoenix Suns 113-86 on Thursday night to force a Game 7 in the Western Conference semifinals.
+Doncic scored 33 points and the Mavericks beat the Phoenix Suns 113-86 on May 12 to force a deciding game in the Western Conference semifinals.

-The home team has won all six games, none with a final margin closer than seven points.
-The deciding game is Sunday in Phoenix.
+The home team has won all six games, none with a margin closer than seven points.
+A trip to the West finals will be at stake Sunday in Phoenix.

-The Mavericks won when facing elimination for the first time in three tries with Doncic, their three-time All-Star.
+The Mavericks won when facing elimination for the first time in three tries with the 23-year-old Doncic, their three-time All-Star point guard.

 The two losses came against the Clippers the past two seasons, including Game 7 in Los Angeles last year after the visitors won the first six games, a first in the playoffs.
-Dallas is playing beyond the first round for the first time since winning the title 11 years ago.
+Dallas is playing beyond the first round for the first time since winning the title 11 years ago, when first-year coach Jason Kidd was the point guard.

+"I don’t know if he was playing as if he was trying to do something different," Kidd said.
+"I think he enjoys the moment.
+You guys have seen a little bit longer than I have up close.
+He’s not afraid of the stage.
+I think you guys call it the first time winning an elimination game.
+He’ll be in this situation a long, long time."

 Booker scored 19 points but was shut out from 3-point range (0 of 4) while going 6 of 17.
 Deandre Ayton had 21 points and 11 rebounds, and Paul added 13 points.

-The top-seeded Suns were held to a season low in scoring, regular season or playoffs, for the second time in the series.
+The top-seeded Suns were held to a season-low in scoring, regular season or playoffs, for the second time in the series.
+They shot a playoff-low 40% with 22 turnovers, the most all season.

+"I don’t have enough time to talk about everything that’s eating at me," coach Monty Williams said.
+"I didn’t think we understood the desperation they were going to play with.
+Couple that with the turnovers that we had tonight, it’s a recipe for what we just got."

+The 37-year-old Paul is now in line for his eighth Game 7, while the 27-year-old Booker is about to play his first.

+"Greatest two words in sports," Booker said.
+"I’m excited to feel the energy.
+I’m excited to be a part of it.
+It’s a great opportunity."

-Reggie Bullock scored 19 points and Jalen Brunson added 18 for Dallas.
-Spencer Dinwiddie had a series-high 15, all on 3s (5 of 7).
+Reggie Bullock scored 19 points for Dallas, going 5 of 11 from 3-point range after being held scoreless and getting just five shots total in Game 5.
+Jalen Brunson added 18, and Spencer Dinwiddie had a series-high 15, all on 3s (5 of 7).

 Doncic played through an apparent left leg injury that sent him to the locker room when he would have been out of the game anyway in the second quarter.
 He returned to the bench and rode a stationary bike before re-entering the game.